zeldaret/botw/Contributing.md

     * If there are still minor differences left, wrap the function in an `#ifdef NON_MATCHING`, add a comment to explain what is wrong, and change the status to `m` (minor difference) in the CSV.
     * For major differences (lots of entirely red/green/blue lines in the diff), use a capital `M` (major difference) in place of `m`.

-10. Before opening a PR, reformat the code with clang-format and run `tools/check.py`.
+10. Before opening a PR, reformat the code with clang-format and run `botw-check`.

 ## Non-inlined functions